 For the salmon fishers it’s usually a case of getting the fly down a bit using one of the plethora of spey lines and tips available to us these days.
 Flies tend to be on the bigger side, often brass or conehead tubes, with classics like the gold bodied Willie Gunn and the more sinuous Dee Monkey being long standing top performers.
 Don’t be afraid to tie on something big and bold in high, coloured water and don’t fish too deep if fish are running rather than resting.

-Please remember, whatever you're hoping to target we're here to help so don't hesitate to call on 01753 883366.
+Please remember, whatever you're hoping to target we're here to help so if you need more advice don't hesitate to call on 01753 883366.